Skip to main content

 A diet high in processed foods, saturated fats, and refined sugars tends to foster the growth of bacterial species that are prolific producers of beta-glucuronidase.
 This dietary pattern effectively instructs the conductor to keep the estrogen section playing long after it was supposed to rest, creating a cacophony of hormonal signals that can manifest as mood swings, weight gain, breast tenderness, and heavy or painful menstrual cycles for women, or contribute to an unfavorable estrogen-to-testosterone ratio in men.

-Conversely, a diet rich in from a wide variety of plant sources ∞ vegetables, fruits, legumes, and whole grains ∞ nurtures a different community of gut bacteria.
+Conversely, a diet rich in dietary fiber from a wide variety of plant sources ∞ vegetables, fruits, legumes, and whole grains ∞ nurtures a different community of gut bacteria.
 These beneficial microbes produce very little beta-glucuronidase.
 The fiber itself also plays a mechanical role.

 It adds bulk to the stool and speeds up transit time, which means the tagged estrogens have less time to hang around in the gut, reducing the window of opportunity for any present beta-glucuronidase to act upon them.
 In this scenario, the conductor is guiding the orchestra with precision.